STARR Method for reflection explained

-STARR Method: This article explains the STARR Method in a practical way.
+STARR Method for reflection: This article explains the STARR Method for reflection in a practical way.
 Next to what it is, highlights this article also the importance, the five components of the STARR Method and example interview questions, tips to conduct this method and a worksheet / template as a format to start with the STARR Method with (self) reflection.
 Enjoy reading!

 The STARR Method, StARR Technique or STARR Intererview Technique is often used by students when reflecting on their own actions, for example in a reflection report for an internship.